heathsc/gemBS-rs/README.md

 # gemBS-rs
-Highly experimental rust port of gemBS
+A rewrite of the gemBS pipeline framework from Python into Rust.